 Makes about 20 meatballs.

-- For the sauce / gravy:
+For the sauce / gravy

-- 1-1/2 to 2. c. of milk (depending on how thick you want the sauce)
+- 1-1/2 to 2 cups milk (depending on how thick you want the sauce)

-- salt and pepper, to taste
+- salt to taste

-- Preheat the oven to 400F.
+Preheat the oven to 400F.

-- In a bowl, mix together all the ingredients for the meatballs.
+In a bowl, mix together all the ingredients for the meatballs.
 Form into balls about two inches in diameter.
 Arrange on a baking dish.
 Broil (or bake) in the oven for 15 to 20 minutes or just until lightly browned.

-- Heat the butter in a pan.
+Heat the butter in a pan.
 Add the flour, all at once, stirring to remove lumps.
 Cook over medium heat for a couple of minutes or until the mixture starts to turn brown along the edges.
 Pour in the milk slowly, stirring as you pour.
 Stop when you reach the desired consistency.
 Season with salt and pepper.

-- Add the meatballs to the sauce.
+Add the meatballs to the sauce.
 Boil gently for a couple of minutes.

-- Pour the meatballs and sauce into a bowl.
+Pour the meatballs and sauce into a bowl.
 Garnish with chopped fresh parsley (optional).
 Serve with crusty bread to mop up the wonderful sauce.